WeFoster/Documentation/_kb articles/replacing-icons.md

       content: '\f02d';
     }

 Save your CSS file and witness the magic.
 Congratulations you are now a CSS Wizard.
+Use your new powers wisely.